CBSE Class 10th, 12th Board Exam 2021: Top 9 Tips to Write Perfect Answers in Exam

 1. Make the right use of additional 15 minutes

-Almost all the school boards have introduced the concept of additional 15 minutes time for the board examinations before students start writing their exam.
+Almost all the school boards have introduced the concept of an additional 15 minutes time for the board examinations before students start writing their exams.
 This additional time is provided for students to read the questions properly and draft a plan in their mind about how they will solve the paper correctly without getting panicked.
 So, students must utilise these 15 minutes very carefully to make a strategy for writing their exam smoothly and correctly.

 2. Set the priority

 List out the questions which you are more confident about.
-There’s no need to write the answers in the same order as in question paper.
+There’s no need to write the answers in the same order as in the question paper.
 Firstly, write those answers which you know correctly.
-This will help you gain confidence and will also help you spare enough time to think about the answers of other questions which are a bit blur in your mind.
+This will help you gain confidence and will also help you spare enough time to think about the answers to other questions which are a bit blur in your mind.

-3. Write brief, to the point answers
+3. Write a brief, to the point answers

 4. Choose questions wisely

 Usually, some questions in the paper are provided with internal choices.
-Student has to select any one of those choices.
+The student has to select any one of those choices.
 But the tricky thing with these choices is that students often decide on instinct which question to attempt and later they regret not choosing the other question which they knew better.
 This happens because of haste.
 When it comes to you to choose the questions you want to attempt, give a careful reading to each question at least twice and then create a mental picture of what you have to write in each case.
 This way you will be able to evaluate your knowledge about the particular question and help you clear away any doubts.